Social media optimization (SMO) helps business owners, content creators and social media marketers get the most out of their social media presence.

 Don’t use irrelevant or overly generic hashtags like #explorepage (this might get your post marked as spam)

-Even though these tips come from Instagram, you can consider them best practices for all social networks.
+Even though these social media optimization tips come from Instagram, you can consider them best practices for all social networks.
 Almost every platform has published similar advice.

 But wait, does the idea of coming up with the right hashtags for every single new post sound daunting?